pierre-vigier/Perl6-Math-Matrix/README.md

 Operators
 =========

-The Module overloads or uses a range of well and less known ops. +, -, * and ~~ are commutative.
-They are always exported (with flag :DEFAULT).
+The Module overloads or uses a range of well and lesser known ops. +, -, *, ⋅, dot, x, ⊗ and ~~ are commutative.
+They are always exported (with flag :DEFAULT or :ALL, not under :MANDATORY or :MM).

 The only exception is MM-operator, a shortcut to create a matrix.
 That has to be importet explicitly with the tag :MM or :ALL.
-(Warning: just using: :MM exports only, nothing else!)
+The postcircumfix [] - op will always work.

     my $a   = +$matrix               # Num context, amount (count) of cells my $b   = ?$matrix               # Bool context, True if any cell has a none zero value